skttl/konstrukt-documentation/api/cards.md

 * **Color:** The color of the card.
 * **Suffix:** A suffix to display after the card value.

-## Adding a card to a list view
+## Adding a card to a collection

-A card is assigned to a list view as part of the list view configuration.
-See [List View API Documentation](collection-list-views.md#adding-a-card-to-a-list-view) for more info.
+A card is assigned to a collection as part of the collection configuration.
+See [Collections API Documentation](collections.md#adding-a-card-to-a-collection) for more info.